vyavasthita/indian-insurance/README.md

 # Highligts
 - Gunicorn production web server is used.
+- Python Logging is done for Console and File.
 - Password is randomly generated and hashed before inserting into database.
 - Functions and method type annotations is written wherever possible.
 - Docstrings added.